AI-Stuff/layered/README.md

 ### Contribution

 Optionally, create a virtual environment.
 Then install the dependencies.
-The last command is just to see if everything's working.
+The last command is to see if everything works.

 ```bash
 git clone https://github.com/danijar/layered.git && cd layered